 Train Schedule, Classes, Fare, and Services.

 The train runs on, Monday and Friday from Nairobi to Mombasa, and, Sunday and Wednesday from Mombasa to Nairobi.
 A one-way journey from either destination is about 15 hours though it can be more if there is any delay.
-Note that the fare is at ticket office price.
+Note that the fare is at the ticket office price.
 If you pre-book through a reliable agency it is usually at an extra $10-$15 including meals.

 - Have your electronics fully charged before you leave the house.
 (The only sockets are in the restaurant car which is powered up only when the generator is running).

-- If you are traveling to Mombasa, I would recommend you use first or second class.
+- If you are traveling to Mombasa, I would recommend you use the first or second class.
 Though very cost-effective, third class is a bit congested.
 I used the second option of the second class car which was great.

 - This train runs twice a week and can get fully booked so it’s advisable to get your tickets in advance.